Codeinwp/wp-menu-icons/readme.txt

 == Description ==
 This plugin gives you the ability to add icons to your menu items, similar to the look of the latest dashboard menu.

+= Usage =
+1. After the plugin is activated, go to *Appearance* > *Menus* to edit your menus
+1. Each menu item will now have new *Icon Type* selection field with their corresponding sub-fields
+1. Select the desired icon type
+1. Select the icon from the second drop-down
+1. Save the menu

 = Currently supported icon types =
 - Dashicons (WordPress core icon fonts)
 - [Genericons](http://genericons.com/) by [Automattic](http://automattic.com/)